BIOGRAPHY – Erica Konrad

-Erica Konrad is an artist living and working in Nelson, British Columbia – a small arts town in the West Kootenay.
-Her background is a formal University education (BA Honours) in environmental studies, which has laid the foundation for her intense inspiration from the natural world.
+Erica Konrad is a visual artist living, working and creating on the traditional unceded territory of the Ktunaxa, Sinixt (Lakes), and Sylix (Okanagan) Nations, in Nelson, British Columbia, Canada.
+Her background is a formal University education in environmental studies, which has laid the foundation for her intense inspiration from the natural world.

-Konrad is mostly self taught, working in oil, gouache and plaster but is most drawn to encaustic, having attended international workshops on the encaustic process.
+Konrad is mostly self taught, working in oil, acrylic but is most drawn to encaustic, having attended international workshops on the encaustic process.
 When not painting, she is teaching children earth art, teenagers painting and adults encaustic.
 Konrad also runs an Arts & Ecology retreat centre, focussing on artist residencies, workshops and gatherings to promote and encourage artistic innovation.

 She is first and foremost a mother to a daughter and son who continually provide inspiration with their fresh ideas and imagination.
 She maintains an active studio practice creating artwork for public and private collections.